-When employees don’t understand the company’s values, mission, and vision, it can result in trust issues and consequently reduced efficiency.
+When employees don’t understand the company’s vision, mission, and core values, it can result in trust issues and consequently reduced efficiency.
 Lack of information is the leading cause of poor communication at the workplace.
 Some employers and seniors keep junior staff in the dark about the company’s to secrets or fear to explain the mandate of the company clearly; in such cases, speculations, mistrust, and go-slow arise.

-Also, bad business ethics and behaviours in the workplace can directly result in disjointed communication.
-Understanding these principles and actions from the get go is a significant step in countering these effects especially demoralising employees.
+Also, bad business ethics and behaviors in the workplace can directly result in disjointed communication.
+Understanding these principles and actions from the get-go is a significant step in countering these effects especially demoralizing employees.
 Poor communication weakens the fabric of employee motivation and relationships.

 Strained relations between the management and the employees are dangerous, but in some cases, it is often overlooked.
 When people read from different scripts and don’t understand goals and the direction the company is taking, problems are bound to occur.
 Emails that don’t follow a chain of command and face to face interaction cause trouble at the workplace.

-In many cases, employees often feel nobody is recognising or appreciating their efforts.
+In many cases, employees often feel nobody is recognizing or appreciating their efforts.
 They feel neglected and uncared for by their employers, and this automatically leads to reduced efficiency and motivation.

 For some companies, the rules are dictatorial and rigid, and employees must use other unconventional means like strikes to be heard.
 When you combine this with other factors, the workers begin to lose any passion for work and in some cases, opposing unions are born.